hammamikhairi/HammamiKhairi/README.md

 ### Hi there 👋
-#### My name is Khairi, i'm 20 yo and I'm a Data Science student from Tunisia.
+#### My name is Khairi and i'm a 20 yo Data Science student from Tunisia.
 #### Here's some info about me!